How do I apply?

-Places on some courses are limited, so you are advised to send in your application as soon as possible.
+Places on some courses are limited, so you are advised to submit your application as soon as possible.
 You can, however, apply for a place at any time up to the start of your chosen course* (courses usually start in September).

-Admissions staff will process your application and will arrange an interview with either a specialist course tutor or a Careers Guidance Adviser (depending on your needs and previous qualifications).
+Admissions staff will process your application and will arrange an interview with either a specialist course tutor or a careers guidance adviser (depending on your needs and previous qualifications).
 They may also share information with our Additional Learning Support team if you have specific support needs during your time at College.

 You will usually have an interview with the tutor for your chosen course.
 You may be asked to bring examples of your work to the interview.
 Depending on the course you are applying for, you may also be asked to take a test as part of the interview process.

-Once your place has been reserved, we will send you further details, such as reading lists and any uniform requirements.
-You will also be told when and where you should enrol.
-As a guideline, this is normally late August (for Further Education courses).
+Once your place has been reserved, we will send further details, of when and where you should enrol.
+As a guideline, this is normally in late August.

 Full-time further education courses are free up to the age of 19.
-If you are 19 or over on August 31 prior to the start of your course, you may still be entitled to help with your fees (for full-time courses starting in September 2013).
+If you are 19 or over on August 31 prior to the start of your course, you may still be entitled to help with your fees.
 However, this will depend on the course and your individual circumstances.

 There are no concessions available on higher education courses, however you can apply for a government student loan.
 For details on these loans and an application form please click here.

 Then check out our Applying to College FAQs.